realdatadriven/etlx/README.md

-# ETLX: DuckDB-Powered Markdown-Driven ETL Framework, A Modern Approach to ETL Workflows
+# ETLX: DuckDB-Powered Markdown-Driven ETL Framework, A Modern Approach to ETL / ELT Workflows

-ETLX leverages the power of DuckDB to provide a streamlined, configuration-driven approach to ETL (Extract, Transform, Load) workflows.
+ETLX leverages the power of DuckDB to provide a streamlined, configuration-driven approach to ETL / ELT workflows.
 With its Markdown-based configuration and extensibility, ETLX simplifies data integration, transformation, automation, quality check, documentation ...

 This project is a high-performance **ETL (Extract, Transform, Load) Framework** powered by **DuckDB**, designed to integrate and process data from diverse sources.
 It uses Markdown as configuration inputs (inspired by evidence.dev), where **YAML|TOML|JSON metadata** defines data source properties, and **SQL blocks** specify the logic for extraction, transformation, and loading.